Charley's Nieces

 Charley's Nieces (Charlys Nichten) is a 1974 West German comedy film directed by Walter Boos and starring Josef Moosholzer, Bertram Edelmann and Massimo E. Melis.
 The film's title is a reference to Brandon Thomas's farce Charley's Aunt.
 It is also known by the alternative title of Confessions of a Sexy Photographer.

+Synopsis

 Three men disguise themselves as women in order to get jobs in a photographer's studio.